Relay Contact Burnishing

 Relay Timing

-This isn't to say a badly pitted contact, or relay that has been physically or electrically abused or damaged, won't ever have problems severe enough to stop an amplifier from transmitting.
-This failure just very rarely occurs in something that has not subjected to some extraordinary physical or electrical abuse, like lightning.
+This isn't to say a badly pitted contact, or relay that has been physically or electrically abused or damaged, cannot cause faults during transmission periods.
+There are rare cases where a relay or switch contact can cause intermittent transmitting, but such cases generally indicate a relay or switch so severely damaged replacement is a better solution.
+A transmitting failure rarely occurs in a relay or switch that has not subjected to some extraordinary physical or electrical abuse, like lightning, arcs, or repeated hot-switching.

 Intermittent connections in any pressure contact, from relays to large switches, is almost always aggravated by low or zero current.
 These poor connections almost always heal at the first application of RF power.
 It is actually very rare for switches and relays to open while carrying high power.
 It is very common for them to develop open or poor connections with very low voltages and currents, such as when receiving signal or panel meter currents pass through them.